 Adopt-A-Stream volunteers are environmental stewards who play a vital role in keeping Wake Forest's streams healthy.
 Volunteers organize stream clean ups and repair their adopted stream, conduct water quality monitoring, lead stream walks to look for signs of pollution, and perform storm drain labeling.
-For more information, contact Assistant Town Engineer Holly Miller at 919-435-9443.
+For more information, call 919-435-9445.

 Adopt-A-Trail volunteers make an invaluable contribution to the beautification and visual enhancement of our greenway trails.
 The initiative provides volunteer community service opportunities for groups, individuals and businesses which are are encouraged to adopt a specific length or neighborhood of trails, keeping them clear of weeds and debris for one year.
 Volunteers are also invited to initiate and participate in a number of enhancement projects designed to improve the aesthetics or functionality of the Town's greenways.
-For more information, contact Transportation Planning Manager Suzette Morales at 919-435-9510.
+For more information, call 919-435-9510.

-Assist with research/develop handouts for different programs/activities; Lead educational tours; Provide information at local events; Fundraising; Help fold t-shirts / prepare for Arbor Day; Help with seedling giveaway; Take photos at events for future publications; Assist with the memorial tree program; Identify opportunities for murals w/natural scenes.
-For more information, contact 919-435-9570.
+Assist with research/develop handouts for different programs/activities.
+Lead educational tours.
+Provide information at local events.
+Help fold t-shirts / prepare for Arbor Day.
+Help with seedling giveaway.
+Take photos at events for future publications.
+Identify opportunities for murals w/natural scenes.
+For more information, email Luke Devores.

 Parks, Recreation & Cultural Resources

 The Wake Forest Parks, Recreation & Cultural Resources Department is always looking for individuals, families, students, businesses and organizations who are willing to contribute their time, talents and resources to the town's parks.
 Volunteers can enhance the town's parks through gardening, landscaping, removing invasive plants, litter pick-up, tree plantings, painting, and rehabbing playgrounds.
-For more information, contact Park Maintenance Superintendent Josh Glover at 919-554-6184.
+For more information, call 919-554-6184.

 Volunteers are needed to work with players in our Dream League - an adaptive baseball program for special-needs participants.
 Dream League Baseball Buddies assist with game management, game play, setup and breakdown of the tents that are used to shade participants, and other areas as needed.
 Registration for Dream League Buddy program is held in conjunction with the registration for spring baseball and softball (throughout the month of February each year).
 Dream League games are held on Saturdays at Tyler Run Park, mid-April through June.
-For more information, contact Specialized Recreation Coordinator Kelly Schurtz at 919-556-9073.
+For more information, contact Specialized Recreation Coordinator Olivia Atkinson at 919-435-9559.

 Volunteers are sought seasonally to serve as coaches in youth athletic leagues offered throughout the year, including baseball, softball, and volleyball.
 For more information, contact Athletic Coordinator Edward Austin at 919-435-9562.

-- Downtown Wake Forest is the place to be for several fun and exciting events throughout the year, including Meet in the Street, the Lighting of Wake Forest, the Wake Forest Christmas Parade and more!
+Downtown Wake Forest is the place to be for several fun and exciting events throughout the year, including Forest Fest, Meet in the Street (hosted by the Wake Forest Area Chamber of Commerce), Spirits of Wake Forest, Wake Forest Cares Holiday Kickoff and the Lighting of Wake Forest!
 Volunteers are critical to the success of these events and are needed to fill a variety of roles.
-For more information, contact Downtown Development Director Lisa Hayes at 919-435-9415.
+Volunteer interest forms are available online.
+For more information, contact Downtown Development Specialist Camryn Gutierrez at 919-435-9430.